 If you are looking for further inspiration on what to read, check the "History Reviews" sections of the newspapers.
-Here is a links to the The Guardian'sand The Telegraph's history books secions.
+Here are links to the The Guardian'sand The Telegraph's history books sections.
 The Institute of Historical Research also has an extensive Reviews Section

 The Amazon.com history section of course has a vast range of books and is worth checking for the latest to be published.